ReadySetPrep/Apex/README.md

 Welcome to ReadySetPrep!
 ========================

-ReadySetPrep!™ is an exam preparation app that uses its own study points to identify weak knowledge areas and provide a targeted learning plan for review and improvement.
+ReadySetPrep!™ for Force.com is an exam preparation app that uses its own study points to identify weak knowledge areas and provide a targeted learning plan for review and improvement.

 This repository contains all code for the managed package.